FREE Workshops for Foster Caregivers Fall 2024

 © 2021 BC Foster Parents.
 Site design by Mighty Sparrow Design.

-The Ministry of Children and Family Development is supporting this year’s BCFPA AGM and Conference in Victoria.
-Bursaries will be given to two foster parents in each service delivery area which will cover the cost of your AGM registration fee ($350 value).
-Winners will also receive a cheque for $250 to assist with expenses.
-The cheque will be available to winners at the AGM.
+The Ministry of Children and Family Development is supporting this year’s BCFPA AGM and Conference.
+Bursaries will be given to foster caregivers in each service delivery area which will cover the cost of your AGM registration fee ($350 value).
+Winners of full bursaries will also receive a cheque to assist with expenses such as mileage, hotel accommodation, parking, meals, and childcare.
+The cheque will be available to bursary winners at the AGM.
+The amounts will vary as we have implemented a fair and equitable process based on the location of the AGM & Conference.

-If you would like to have an opportunity to receive one of the bursaries, please fill out our online application form which can be found HERE.
+If you would like to have an opportunity to receive one of the bursaries, please fill out our online application form below.

 1. Your full name, complete address, email address and at least one phone number where we can contact you.